-- • To check the server monitoring states and results: - 1.
-Choose Device Settings > Server Reachability.
+► To check the server monitoring states and results:

+- 1. Choose Device Settings > Server Reachability.
 The Server Reachability dialog appears. - 2.
-The column labeled "Ping Enabled" indicates whether the monitoring for the corresponding IT device is activated or not. - Initial constraints with the monitoring for the corresponding device is enabled.

-- X : This icon denotes that the monitoring for the corresponding device is disabled. - 3.
-The column labeled "Status" indicates the accessibility of each monitored equipment.
+The column labeled "Ping Enabled" indicates whether the monitoring for the corresponding IT device is activated or not. - This icon denotes that the monitoring for the corresponding device is enabled. - X: This icon denotes that the monitoring for the corresponding device is disabled. - The column labeled "Status" indicates the accessibility of each monitored equipment.